jordaonet/siriproxy-computer/README.md

 Transmission start, start all, start transfers

-Any questions, ask on twitter: @ian_mcdowell
+Any questions, ask on twitter: @jordaonet